Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Low-temperature CL

 For the highest n-doped sample (N6, purple curve in Fig.~\ref{fig:ntype_LT}), a shoulder near 1.48~eV may be attributed to the recombination involving Si acceptor (\ce{Si_{As}})~\cite{Pavesi:1994}.
 Furthermore, a wide Gaussian-like signal at around 1.29~eV is visible.
 This broad emission band is commonly observed in highly Si-doped GaAs, and may be attributed to the recombination involving the complex of Si donor (\ce{Si_{Ga}}) and Ga vacancy (\ce{V_{Ga}}, deep acceptor)~\cite{Pavesi:1992,Ky:1998}.
 Theses features have been observed in Si-doped GaAs layers under surface thermal annealing~\cite{Chiang:1975} and in compensated GaAs:Si samples grown using liquid-phase epitaxy~\cite{Kressel:1968,Kressel:1969}.

 The electron concentration $n$ can be related to the full-width at half maximum (FWHM) of luminescence spectra measured at LT when thermal broadening is practically suppressed.
 A phenomenological formula was first established for Te-doped GaAs by De-Sheng et al.~\cite{De-Sheng:1982}.
 Fig.~\ref{fig:electron_width}(a) shows a schematic of the radiative recombination process in a degenerate n-type semiconductor.
 The Fermi level $E_{fc}$ is above the conduction band minimum and free electrons fill the states below $E_{fc}$.
-In a first-order approximation, the width of the luminescence spectrum scale proportionally to $E_{fc}$ (using $E_c$ as the zero reference) assuming that the spread in energy of holes is much smaller than that of electrons.
+In a first-order approximation, the width of the luminescence spectrum scales proportionally to $E_{fc}$ (using $E_c$ as the zero reference) assuming that the spread in energy of holes is much smaller than that of electrons.
 As a 3D electron gas occupies a so-called Fermi sphere of radius $k_F=(3\pi n)^{1/3}$, $E_{fc}$ is proportional to $k_F^2$ (parabolic conduction band) and is thus proportional to $n^{2/3}$.
 Indeed, our experimental FWHM values can be fitted easily with a 2/3 power function of $n$:

-where $n$ is the electron concentration expressed in $\text{cm}^{-3}$.
+where $n$ is the electron concentration expressed in $\text{cm}^{-3}$, and $\pm0.21$ indicates the $95\%$ confidence interval of the fitted parameter defined as $\pm t \sigma$, with $t$ calculated using the $t$-distribution, and $\sigma$ the standard error of the parameter.
 As shown in Fig.~\ref{fig:electron_width}(b), our result is very close to that of De-Sheng et al.~\cite{De-Sheng:1982}.
 This empirical relation between LT FWHM and the electron concentration $n$ (Eq.~(\ref{eq:electron_fwhm})) can be used to determine the electron concentration in the range of about $4\times 10^{17}$ to $1\times 10^{19}~\text{cm}^{-3}$.